jovanbrakus/hockey-shuttle/series/hockey-shuttle/season-01/episode-02-new-lines/draft/chapter-04.md

 "You didn't—"

 "I did.
-You're trying to be my friend and I keep making it complicated."
+You're trying to be my friend and I keep making it tangled."
 They stopped near the science wing lockers, creating a small pocket of space in the crowded hallway.
 "I'm sorry.
 I'm going to do better.
 Keep things... clearer."

 Clearer.
 Right.
 Friend zone, established and maintained.

-"Okay," Sophia said, even though her heart was screaming.
+"Okay," Sophia said, even though something under her sternum was squeezing—hope or panic or both.
 "Clearer.
 Good."

 "Good."
 Ethan smiled, but it looked painful.
 "So we're good?"

 "We're good."

 They weren't good.
 Nothing about this was good.
-But Sophia nodded anyway and let him walk away toward the cafeteria, toward Becca and his normal life, while she stood there trying to figure out how to breathe around the tightness in her chest.
+But Sophia nodded anyway and let him walk away toward the cafeteria, toward Becca and his normal life, while she stood there trying to remember how to breathe.

 Maya found her three minutes later, still standing in the same spot.